 EDUC 5281: Capstone Seminar

-NOTE: To register for this course, please email edgradadvising@tru.ca or call 250-377-6067.
+NOTE: For information on application and registration for this course, please email edgradadvising@tru.ca or call 250-377-6067.

 This capstone course will provide students with the opportunity to write a major synthesis paper on their learning in the M.Ed.
 While the precise topic of the paper will be determined by the student in consultation with their supervisor, the student will benefit from interaction with peers in this course.
 Topics covered will include models and examples of synthesis papers, peer review, and presentations.
-This course will be delivered on-line.
+This course will be delivered online.

 Learning outcomes